-- A. 1. (a) 2. (a) 3. (c) 4. (b) 5. (d) 6. (c) - B. 1. same 2. layering 3. animals 4. zygote 5. water - C. 1.
+- A. 1. (a) 2. (a) 3. (c) 4. (b) 5. (d) 6. (c) - B. 1. (a) 2. (d) 3. (c) 4. (b) - C. 1. same 2. layering 3. animals 4. zygote 5. water - D. 1.
 Asexual reproduction - 2.
 Budding, Fission, Fragmentation and Sporulation or spore formation. - 3.
-Ovary. - 4.
+Ovary - 4.
 Dahlia-roots, Bryophyllum-leaves, Onion and mint-stem - 5.
 Maize - 6.
 By budding - 7.
-Stamen and pistil. - D. 1.
-By vegetative propagation, plants lose their reproductive power after a few generations which makes them prone to many infections. - 2.
-To be dispersed by the wind. - 3.
+Stamen and pistil. - E. 1.
+Yes.
+Eyes of potato are meant for vegetative propagation. - 2.
+Seeds are light and hairy to be dispersed by the wind. - 3.
 Growing plants from roots, stems or leaves by using different techniques is called artificial propagation in plants.
 For example, grafting, stem cutting, etc. - 4.
 Tissue culture technique is a technique in which cells are grown in a medium that contains nutrients and hormones.
 This technique is used for growing many plants such as Asparagus, Chrysanthemum, Orchids, etc. - 5.
 Seed dispersal avoids overcrowding and prevents competition among plants for space, sunlight, water and minerals.
 It provides better chances to survive. - 6.
 Reproduction is essential because it ensures the continuity of life generation after generation.

-E. 1.
+F. 1.
 Advantages of Vegetative Propagation

-• Vegetative propagation is rapid, easy and cheap method of plant propagation.
+- Vegetative propagation is rapid, easy and cheap method of plant propagation.
 Such plants take less time to grow.
-They bear flowers and fruits early.

-- The new plants are exact copies of the parent plant. - The parent plant produces a large number of plants in a short time. - Plants like banana, seedless grapes, roses, pineapples and Dahlias which do not produce seeds can only be grown vegetatively. - 2.
-In grafting, a bud or cutting with buds of one plant, called the scion, is kept over the cut stem of a rooted plant, called the stock.
-The scion and the stock are then firmly tied together.
+They bear flowers and fruits early. - The new plants are exact copies of the parent plant. - The parent plant produces a large number of plants in a short time. - Plants like banana, seedless grapes, roses, pineapples and Dahlias which do not produce seeds can only be grown vegetatively.